 LEGAL TECHNOLOGY FAIR

-Legal technology is a space that has been growing around the world and we can safely say that for the first National event in India for Legal Technology was held by us called the Legal Technology Fair.
-We hosted the first LTF in 2017 partnering with one of the innovative companies in India, Myadvo.
-We launched it in 2017 that time it was the first legal technology focused event in India we had the late great Ram Jetmalani, a leading Indian lawyer and politician as well as stalwarts like Subramanyam Swamy and many people from within the legal industry.
+Legal technology is a space that has been growing around the world and we can confidently claim that the first National event in India for Legal Technology was held by us called the Legal Technology Fair (LTF).
+We hosted the first LTF in 2017 partnering with a very innovative company in the legal tech space in India – Myadvo.
+We launched it in 2017 that time it was the first legal technology-focused event in India we had the late great Ram Jethmalani, a leading Indian lawyer, and politician, as well as stalwarts like Subramanyam Swamy and many people from within the legal industry, grace the event.

-One of my favorite past time activities has been to binge watch Ted talks.
-Since there was no city level TEDx event happening in Trivandrum, I wanted to host it.
+One of my favorite past time activities has been to binge-watch Ted talks.
+Since there was no city-level TEDx event happening in Trivandrum, I wanted to host it.
 I had applied for a TEDx citywide license although I did not immediately get it, in 2015 I had been to Geneva, Switzerland to attend a TED global event.
 TED had started a partnership with Infosys call the TEDX anchor program and somebody contacted me from TED and asked me if I am still interested in pursuing my license.
-A great set of volunteers and a fantastic guy who joined law pundits from BITS pilani enabled us to hold the first TEDx event in 2016 and we have been holding TEDxthiruvananthapuram since then.
-This is a passion project of mine and it is not a revenue generating event but it’s something that I do it out of my interest and to give back to my home city of Thiruvananthapuram, where are we invite innovators thought leaders and change makers to speak on the work that they do or an idea that they have.
+A great set of volunteers and a fantastic guy who joined law pundits from BITS Pilani enabled us to hold the first TEDx event in 2016 and we have been holding TEDxthiruvananthapuram since then.
+This is a passion project of mine and it is not a revenue-generating event but it’s something that I do out of my interest and to give back to my home city of Thiruvananthapuram, where are we invite innovators thought leaders and change-makers to speak on the work that they do or an idea that they have.

 About the blog